ashviniyer21/maze-maker/README.md

 - Interacting with this space completes the level
 ### Floors
 ![Floor](/core/assets/floor.png)
+- Default space that can always be walked through
 ### Walls
 ![Wall](/core/assets/wall.png)
 - Normal Space that can always be walked through